vt-asaplab/MUSES/README.md

 ## Citing

-If the code is found useful, we would be appreciated if our paper can be cited with the following bibtex format
+If the code is found useful, we would be appreciated if our paper can be cited with the following bibtex format:

 ```
 @inproceedings {le2024muses,